gravitl/netmaker-docs/upgrades.rst

 1. The server should be upgraded before any clients.
 2. Relays will need to be recreated after the server and all clients are upgraded
 3. If upgrading from EE to EE, a new licence key and tennet id must be obtained from https://app.netmaker.io
-4. As each netclient is updated, a new host, nodes, and gateways will be visible in the netmaker UI.
+4. As each netclient is updated, a new host, nodes, and gateways (if applicable) will be visible in the netmaker UI.
+5. Extclient config files may have to be regenerated after the upgrade.

 Steps: